« `html

 Each patient presents a unique anatomy, and it is precisely this singularity that determines the most suitable treatment plan.
 Eye surgery is never a standardized procedure: it requires a thorough analysis of facial morphology, skin quality, and the real expectations of each individual.

-As a former Chief Clinical Officer in ophthalmology and a specialist in eye aesthetics for over twenty years, I have developed an approach that prioritizes natural results and global facial harmonization.
+As a former Chief Clinical Officer in ophthalmology and an oculoplastic surgeon specialist in eye aesthetics for over twenty years, I have developed an approach that prioritizes natural results and global facial harmonization.

 My goal is never to radically transform your appearance, but to help you regain an open, rested, and expressive look that corresponds to your inner energy.
 Every procedure is performed with microscopic precision, with absolute respect for your eye anatomy: protecting your vision is ALWAYS our absolute priority.